fbartho/prettier-plugin-sort-imports/README.md

 "importOrder": ["^@core/(.*)$", "^@server/(.*)$", "^@ui/(.*)$", "^[./]"],
 ```

+_Default:_ `[]`

+By default, this plugin will not move any imports.
+To separate third party from relative imports, use `["^[./]"]`.
+This will become the default in the next major version.

-_Default behavior:_ The plugin moves the third party imports to the top which are not part of the `importOrder` list.
+The plugin moves the third party imports to the top which are not part of the `importOrder` list.
 To move the third party imports at desired place, you can use `<THIRD_PARTY_MODULES>` to assign third party imports to the appropriate position:

 ```